Tuesday, 28-10-2014. Day 69.

 So it was no surprise that I was up to watch the sun rise.
 The first thing I noticed when I stepped out onto the balcony was a the rich smell of smoke.
 Something is always burning in Bali — incense, trash, offerings, rice paddies, food — and the Balinese air is thick and chewy, tasting of ash that settles deep in the back of your throat.

-After a fantastic breakfast at the villa — and after the girls had some time to enjoy the pool — we thought we'd do a little exploring.
+After a fantastic breakfast at the villa — and after the kids had some time to enjoy the pool — we thought we'd do a little exploring.
 We didn't see an ATM at the airport the night before, so our main task of the day was to meander out and find somewhere nearby to get some local currency.
 We didn't want to walk all the way to the Ubud town center, which was 45 minutes or so by foot, but ATMs abound in Bali, and we found a few that were a 20-minute walk down Jalan Hanoman, one of the streets that serves as the border for the Ubud town center.

 Fighting Fowl